Educational Revenue Augmentation Fund (ERAF)

 The movement of funds from taxes originally allocated for other purposes to ERAF is called the ERAF "shift".
 The ERAF shift from all other special districts or funds is usually no more than about 15%.
 The ERAF shift from the fire protection tax funds from the 10.5 square miles of The Sea Ranch (the three Tax Rate Areas that cover TSR) is 47%.
 This results in the loss of approximately $1 million dollars of funds originally allocated for fire protection within the District.

-In January of 2017, after much study and research, the District, working with counsel William Ross, filed a Writ of Mandamus against Sonoma County, asserting the the ERAF calculation applied to The Sea Ranch area is not correctly calculated.
+In January of 2017, after much study and research, the District, working with counsel William Ross, filed a Writ of Mandamus against Sonoma County, asserting the the ERAF calculation applied to thhe District was not correctly recalculated after District formation.
 The process following this suit through the legal system is in progress.